lahiardhan/Simple-Restful-API/README.md

 # Simple-Restful-API🚀

-This API was built by using Express JS as its frameworks
+This API was built by using Node JS language and Express JS as its frameworks.